 - Use the STAR outline framework to help you identify the topics that will translate into successful essays, and follow your outline to make sure your stories are complete, compelling, and well-structured.

-MBA Prep School hopes you’ve benefited from MBA Prep School’s Essay Writing Boot Camp, and look forward to your comments and questions about the articles in this series.
+MBA Prep School hopes you’ve benefited from MBA Prep School’s Essay Writing Boot Camp, and I look forward to your comments and questions about the articles in this series.

 Tyler Cormney is the co-founder of MBA Prep School, a full-service, boutique MBA admissions consulting firm that specializes in helping aspiring MBA candidates realize their dream of attending an elite business school.
 As a graduate of both Harvard Business School and USC’s Professional Writing Program, Tyler draws upon his unique blend of creative writing, strategic thinking, and coaching skills to help applicants stand out from the competition for a place in the most selective MBA programs, including Harvard, Stanford, and Wharton.